Genus zero Gopakumar-Vafa invariants of the Banana manifold: Geometry

-More concretely, suppose $\CCC\subset\UFs$ is a curve that lies over $\Cban$, $(pr(\CCC))_{\textsc{red}}\subset\Cban$.
-Then in an affine neighborhood of a vertex, that is, a point where three components intersect, we can express $\CCC$ in local coordinates so the components meet as the coordinate axes and $\CCC$ has the structure:
+In an affine neighborhood of a vertex with three edges, we can express $\CCC$ in local coordinates with the vertex as the origin of $\CC^3$ and the edges as the coordinate axes.
+Then $\CCC$ has the structure:

 for some finite thickenings $a,b,m,n,r,s\geq 1$ as shown in Figure~\ref{fig:pile of boxes}.
 If there are only two components meeting at a vertex, say with a missing $z$-axis, then locally $\CCC$ is given by: